mxuribe/howler/README.md

 ## Environment Setup

-In order to ensure the proper matrix account does the sending of the messages, and that the messages arrive at your specified matrix room, etc., you will need to obtain and save a few matrix homeserver values - as environment variables - into your local machine's **~/.bashrc** file.
-You will need:
+In order to ensure the proper matrix account does the sending of the messages, and that the messages arrive at your specified matrix room, etc., you will need to obtain and save a few matrix homeserver values - as environment variables - into your local machine's environment.
+While there are several methods for preserving such values within your machine's enviroment, this application assumes these environment variables are saved within your **~/.bashrc** file.
+You will need the following values:

+* the sender's full matrix ID
+* an access token for the sender
+* the target matrix room's full ID
+* the receipient's full matrix ID

+Here are a few more details on these values:

-* The matrix **sender's** matrix ID - e.g. @theSenderAccount:matrix.org - saved as **MATRIX_BOT_USER_ID**.
+* The matrix **sender's** full matrix ID - e.g. @theSenderAccount:matrix.org - saved as **MATRIX_BOT_USER_ID**.
 * An **access token** for the matrix **sender** - e.g. abc123...fg246...yada...yada... - saved as **MATRIX_BOT_ACCESS_TOKEN**.
-    * Here's how to obtain your access token via the Element matrix web client:
+    * Here's how to obtain your access token via the _Element matrix web client_ (the process may differ for other matrix clients):
-        1. Log into the matrix account that will be sending the messages (i.e. the account that will be used for this application).
+        1. Log into the matrix account that will be **sending** the messages (i.e. the account that will be used for this application).
         2. Navigate to that account's settings; such as by clicking on that account's avatar/profile image, then clicking "All settings" link.
         3. When the pop-up dialog appears, click the "Help & About" link on the left navigation.
         4. After the "Help & About" page loads, scroll all the way to the bottom.